At the forefront of DNA sequencing research and technologies while serving as the world’s largest analytical hub for DNA barcoding

 The Unit Manages

 An Analytical Hub for DNA Barcoding

-The capabilities of the CCDB are unique as it employs high-throughput methods to gather DNA barcodes from vast numbers of specimens with various levels of DNA preservation and across large domains of life.
-Establishing such capabilities required the development, optimization, and validation of laboratory protocols and operating procedures for every analytical step to ensure accurate and reproducible results for the thousands of samples processed each day.
-The capacity of the CCDB to analyze specimens is unrivaled.
-As of 2015, it processes more than one million specimens each year – from a tissue sample to DNA barcode record.
+The Genomics Unit’s unique capabilities include the employment of high-throughput methods to gather DNA barcodes from vast numbers of specimens with various levels of DNA preservation and across a variety of biological life.
+Establishing such capabilities requires the development, optimization, and validation of laboratory protocols and operating procedures for every analytical step to ensure accurate and reproducible results for the thousands of samples processed each day.
+The capacity of the Genomics Unit to analyze specimens is unrivalled.
+As of 2022, in addition to thousands of metabarcoding and metagenomic samples, the lab processes more than two million specimens each year – from a tissue sample to DNA barcode record.

-Because of its unique expertise, the CCDB serves as a model research facility for the DNA barcoding and biodiversity genomics community.
-Over the last three years, the CCDB has been involved in research projects with more than 100 research organizations, government agencies, and private sector firms based in 50 nations.
-The CCDB’s most recent achievement is tied to the International Barcode of Life Project – the largest initiative ever undertaken in biodiversity genomics that delivered on its promise to assemble a DNA barcode library for 5 million records representing 500,000 species of animals, plants, and fungi by 2015.
-The CCDB has generated nearly 75% of all DNA barcode records that are now available.
-The scientific impact of the CCDB is evidenced by the number of papers published by its researchers and collaborators.
-The Web of Science (ISI) indicates that the CCDB has been cited for analytical support in more than 700 publications.
+The Genomics Unit’s most recent achievement is tied to the International Barcode of Life (iBOL) Consortium’s global biodiversity research program, BIOSCAN.
+It is the largest initiative ever undertaken in biodiversity genomics that is on target to deliver on its promise to assemble a DNA barcode library for two million species of animals, plants, and fungi by 2028.
+The CCDB has generated nearly 75% of the twelve million DNA barcode records that are now available.
+The Genomics Unit also curates extracted DNA from over eleven million specimens which represent nearly half a million species.
+The globally unique resource aids researchers around the globe to probe deeper into understanding of ecology, taxonomy, and evolution of biodiversity on the planet.
+In addition to the DNA archives and its involvement in BIOSCAN, the scientific impact of the Unit is evidenced by the number of papers published by its researchers and collaborators; Google Scholar indicates that it has been cited for analytical support in nearly 2000 publications.